nanoc/nanoc.app/content/docs/troubleshooting.md

 * You can set an explicit encoding in the nanoc configuration file.
 This is the recommended approach, as it never hurts to be explicit.

 To set the encoding explicity in the site configuration, open <span class="filename">nanoc.yaml</span> (or <span class="filename">config.yaml</span> on older nanoc sites) and navigate to the section where the data sources are defined.
-Unless you have modified this section, you will find a single entry for the `filesystem_unified` data source there.
+Unless you have modified this section, you will find a single entry for the `filesystem` data source there.
 In this section, add something similar to `encoding: utf-8` (replacing `utf-8` with whatever you really want).
 It could look like this:

 	#!yaml
 	data_sources:
 	  -
-	    type: filesystem_unified
+	    type: filesystem
 	    encoding: utf-8

 For bonus points, you can do all three.
 Setting up your content, environment and configuration as UTF-8 is the best way to avoid encoding issues now and in the future.

+{:data-nav-title="YAML timestamp issues"}
 ## Timestamps in YAML files parsed incorrectly

 If you work with datetime attributes (such as `created_at`, `published_at` and `updated_at`) and find that the time is one or more hours off, then this section applies to you.